 To check your collection day, find your address via the Online mapping page or use the map below (select to download).

-Remember if your recycling is collected on weeks highlighted yellow (recycling week 1) your green waste will be collected on the alternate week.
+Remember if your recycling is collected on weeks highlighted pale yellow (recycling week 1) your green waste will be collected on the alternate week.
 General Waste is collected weekly.